rids5/rids5/README.md

 ---

-I'm a Computer Science undergraduate based in Delhi, passionate about Data Structures, Algorithms, and writing clean, efficient code in C++ and Python.
+I'm a Computer Science undergraduate, passionate about Data Structures, Algorithms, and writing clean, efficient code in C++ and Python.
 I enjoy taking real-world problems and breaking them down into elegant software solutions.

 I've built projects ranging from a rule-based fraud detection engine for telecom data to a daily health monitoring assistant — and I love diving deep into the "how" behind every system I build.